The 19 Essential Welding Equipment List

 welder holding welding equipment

-In this blog post, we bring you 19 essential pieces of welding equipment that you should have in your as a master welder.
+In this blog post, we bring you 19 essential pieces of welding equipment that you should have in you as a master welder.
 But first things first, let’s define the role and duties of welders.

 What is a Welder?

 A welder is a skilled professional who “fuses” materials together through the use of high heat.
-Fusing in this sense refers to the joining of two materials together.
+Fusing in this sense essentially refers to the joining of two materials together.
 In welding, the materials are heated and melted, causing them to remain fused when cooled.
 This process is often used in operations concerning the construction, automotive, aerospace, shipping, and manufacturing industries.
 Furthermore, this process is also useful for fabricating materials.
-Essentially speaking, welding is an altogether important process in many industries.
+Because, practically speaking, welding is an altogether important process in many industries.

 What is Welding?